 Builders in LA should learn from location scouts for films: talk to your neighbors, ask for understanding, keep to legal hours, and give the neighbors money or fruit baskets to leave a good taste in their mouth.-This didn’t happen here.
 Re-Inhabit started off by clearcutting the very long lot, with probably 40 trees felled.
 True, I would agree that the lot was a teeny bit overgrown from the previous owner.
 But a microforest in Los Angeles is something to respect, no?
 Waverly is only a mile or so from Griffith Park, and coyotes, skunks, opossums, Great Horned Owls, numerous songbirds, etc, live in these neighborhoods.
 Waverly also has the only reptiles I’ve ever seen in a major city, including many lizards, who lose habitat every day.

-Was Think Green too avant-garde for them?It took a week, but they successfully got rid of almost all vegetarian and interesting landscaping for the house.
-They used the bare dirt area to store all their trash and garbage for several months, and a week before the house was listed for sale they put in…grass.
+Was Think Green too avant-garde for them?It took a week, but they successfully got rid of almost all vegetation and good landscaping for the house.
+They used the bare dirt left to store all their trash and garbage for several months, and a week before the house was listed for sale they put in…grass.
 Always a good idea in a city with no water! /sarcasm

 When I realized the loud, dirty, street-blocking construction was going to be there for the long haul, I started to keep track of things, and the first thing I reported was the illegal hours.
 (41.40 LAMC- Construction Noise Hours) They were starting work too early (unlicensed workers nattering under your window?
 No!
 Nor is moving any construction equipment okay before this hour!) and also working Sundays.